Shubham6359/Single_Port_RAM/README.md

 # Read Operation
 When the `we` signal is low, the address specified by the `addr` input is stored in an internal register (`addr_reg`).
 The data at the location specified by `addr_reg` is continuously output on the `q` port.
 # Implementation
-The RAM is implemented using a Verilog array 'ram' with 'depth' number of elements, each element being a register of 'data_width' bits.
+The RAM is implemented using a Verilog array `ram` with `depth` number of elements, each element being a register of `data_width` bits.
 Data is stored and retrieved from this array based on the input address.
-Write operation occurs when 'we' is asserted, and data is written into the RAM at the address specified by 'addr'.
-Read operation occurs otherwise, where data is retrieved from the RAM based on the address stored in 'addr_reg', which is updated on every clock cycle.
+Write operation occurs when `we` is asserted, and data is written into the RAM at the address specified by `addr`.
+Read operation occurs otherwise, where data is retrieved from the RAM based on the address stored in `addr_reg`, which is updated on every clock cycle.
 # Usage
 Instantiate this module in your Verilog design and provide appropriate connections to the input and output ports.
-Ensure that the parameters 'addr_width', 'data_width', and 'depth' are set according to your design requirements.
+Ensure that the parameters `addr_width`, `data_width`, and `depth` are set according to your design requirements.